brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Insider Threats"
       icon : "fas fa-address-card"
-      content : "It is a common requirement of information security programs to replicate the threat of social engineering attacks through regular penetration tests."
+      content : "It is a common requirement of information security programmes to replicate the threat of social engineering attacks through regular penetration tests."

     # feature item loop
-    - name : "Ransomware Negotiator"
+    - name : "Ransomware Negotiators"
       icon : "fas fa-comments-dollar"
-      content : "Our negotiators, are experienced in engaging with well known ransomware groups and threat actors, so are best placed to help with your incident response."
+      content : "Our negotiators are experienced in engaging with well-known ransomware groups and threat actors, so are best placed to help with your incident response."

 ######################### Service ######################